Skip to main content

 IAAP Accessible Development Overview

-COMING SOON!
 This training will prepare the front-end developers to implement the accessibility standards and to embed them in their processes, minimizing the risks of retrofits.

 This course is designed to help developers build accessible websites, applications, and native mobile experiences.
 From HTML structure and ARIA roles to accessible JavaScript, CSS, and mobile screen reader support, each module builds foundational and advanced skills to help developers create inclusive user interfaces.